woelke/vim-project/README.md

 - New command ``CallbackAllProjects`` to add a callback to all defined projects.
 - New commands ``TabWelcome`` and ``TabProject``
 - New entity type 'section'; new commands ``Section`` and ``CallbackAllSections``
+- Add support for wildcards in project paths

 Changes are licensed under the same terms as the original